Zinbo/software-dev-repository/content/posts/DataStructures/index.md

 }
 ```

 # Graphs
+Graphs are like trees.
+They consist of nodes with children - a tree is actually a special case of a graph.

+Graph nodes = vertices.
+The links between nodes as well the nodes themselves may have values or weights.
+These are called edges.
+one way edges = direct graph
+two way edges = undirected graph

+We can represent a graph where aech node has an adjacency list of references to toher nodes.
+Another way is an adjacency matrix, which is a square matrix with dimensions equal to the number of nodes.

+The matrix element at position i, j represents the number of edges extending from node i to j.

 ## Adjacency matrix
 We can hold a matrix which represents connections (edges) between vertices.
-The size of the matrix is V x V, where V is the number of vertices.
-The vlaue is either 0 or 1, depending if there is a connection.
+The size of the matrix is `V x V`, where `V` is the number of vertices.
+The value is either 0 or 1, depending if there is a connection.

 ### pros
 adding, removing, and checking edges is constant time.